bouwe77/bouwe77.github.io/content/blog/what-is-a-reducer/what-is-a-reducer.md

 Of course it's up to you how short (and clear) you want your code to be, but I can assure you the more you use reducers the more you'll get used to very concise code like this.

-Let's look at a more complex reducer, where we create an object where the plural form of `kind` is the key and each key has an array of pets, which only contain the `name` and `photo`:
+Let's look at a more complex reducer, where we create an object where the plural form of `kind` is the key and each key has an array of pets, which only contain the `name` and `photo` properties:

 ```js
 {